- Gender and Relationships»

 Calamus also produces an essential oil highly valued in the perfume industry.
 According to herbalist Jim McDonald, the leaves are “incredibly nice to simply bruise and smell, and they’ve been long used strewn across floors to release their enlightening scent as they’re walked upon.

 - Calamus is a symbol of the woman’s ability to thrive, produce and excel under pressure.
 Her display of grace in the midst of hostile situations wins admiration and respect.

 Cinnamon was used in ancient Egypt as a beverage flavoring, as medicine, and as embalming agent.
 It was so highly treasured that it was considered more precious than gold.

 Cinnamon trees are native to Southeast Asia.
 The spice obtained from the inner bark of trees flavors both sweet and savoury foods.
 In 2004, Dr. P. Zoladz presented his findings that chewing cinnamon flavored gum or just smelling cinnamon enhanced study participants' cognitive processing.

 - The cinnamon symbolizes the sweet influence of the woman.
-Her moral fragrance affects people within and outside of her immediate sphere, and lingers after she disappears.
+Her moral fragrance affects people near and far, and lingers in her absence.
 She is not just a physical presence; she provokes a mental and spiritual reaction.